 And with Wade Phillips as head coach, life is one big cupcake – until the heat of a 1-7 start proves to be the end of Phillips, and the beginning of an all too familiar roller coaster ride with Jason Garrett at the helm.

-Rich in history and laced with timeless quotes, Decade of Futility is a true tale of defeat, providing readers with authoritative answers to why the Dallas Cowboys fell from football’s highest throne, and couldn’t pick themselves up in the first decade of the new millennium.
+Rich in history and laced with timeless quotes, Decade of Futility is a true tale of defeat, providing readers with authoritative answers to why the Dallas Cowboys have fallen from football’s highest throne, and can’t pick themselves up.